aalireza/PySchoenberg/README.md

 are very faulty.
 The optimal format to be used with this program is MusicXML, which you'll be able to find plenty of it in [MuseScore's library](http://musescore.com/sheetmusic). "mxl" and "mscz" formats are fine as well.

+<b>Therefore</b> It'll almost always be impossible to retrieve a message if the encoded message is saved as pdf or jpg, since not a single note has to be missed/misread for the message to be recoverable.
+The only relatively practical solution is to manually rewrite the piece in a program like MuseScore and export it as xml!

 ---
 <h3> How to work with it </h3>